break-stuff/cem-plugin-react-wrapper/README.md

-# cem-plugin-react-wrapper
+# Web Component React Wrapper

+Make your web components React compatible with as little as one line of code!

+- No manually mapping
+- Automatically generates types for your components and props
+- Provides editor autocomplete features and documentation
+- Configurable
+- Very easy to set up and use

+---

-This is a plugin for the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/) that automatically generates React wrappers for your custom elements based on on the data from the custom elements manifest (CEM).
+This tool leverages the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/) that automatically generates React wrappers for your custom elements based on on the data from the custom elements manifest (CEM).

 ## Usage